EvgenyUgolkov/x16-Octree-Bassed-Super-Resolution/README.md

 In this work, we applied the Octree-Based Convolutional Neural Networks (CNN) for the Super-Resolution problem applied to the micro-CT images of rocks.
 We achieved 16x Super-Resolution.
 We demonstrate the capabilities on the example of Berea sandstone

 # Algorithm description
 The micro-CT representation of the rock structure is highly favorable for Octree structure application.
 In this work, we utilize the Octree representation to save computational resources and decrease GPU memory requirements.
 We train the algorithm with Stages, with Progressive Growing technique.
 On each Stage, we memorize "dense" regions, remove them from the computations, and process "mixed" regions only for the next Stage.
-Schematically, the algorithm looks as follow
+Schematically, the algorithm looks as follows

 ![Schematic algorithm description](GH_image/Slide_3.jpg)